Scroll to content

 Textiles: In our textile units, children learn how to design items for a purpose and then measure, cut and join materials using a variety of different methods.

-Food and Nutrition: Our work in food and nutrition work focusses on healthy eating and understanding where food comes from.
+Cooking and Nutrition: Our work in cooking and nutrition work focusses on healthy eating and understanding where food comes from.
 Children will have the opportunity to learn about foods and to develop a variety of skills and techniques in order to make food and prepare dishes.

 Electrical systems: Working with aspects of electrical systems is introduced in Key Stage Two, where we try to incorporate electrical circuits, including light bulbs, motors and switches into our designs.